-Profitability plunged by double-digit percentages in eight of the 10 European cities monitored in the monthly Europe HotStats survey during February 2009.
+Budapest’s hotels saw the biggest increase in profitability in May 2008 of the 10 European cities listed in the monthly Europe HotStats survey from TRI Hospitality.

 The figures are compiled each month by Tri Hospitality Consulting.

 |Payroll %||27.2%||27.5%||-0.3 points|

 |Payroll %||27.6%||29%||-1.4 points|